Brothman/MortalNote/README.md

 React Quill provides a built-in mechanism for uploading and storing images.
 I will learn this specific API and implment image uploading in MortalNote.

+#### Full Screen Note Expansion

+I want to provide a tiny icon that allows a note to become full-screen, which removes the note-index-items and the sidebar.
+Clicking the icon again exits full-screen.

 ## How to Sign Up

 1. Go to <http://mortal-note.herokuapp.com>.